robbeofficial/Proctitude/README.md

 5. Open the exported image that includes the placemarks in an image editor and extract the pixel coordinates of the placemarkers.
 Save them to data/view\*/calib-pixel.csv in **the same order** that you used for the geographic coordinates.
 6. Adjust the view varibale in Proctitude.pde
 7. Run in [Processing](http://processing.org/)!
-8. Convert the image sequence to a vidoe file using
+8. Convert the image sequence to a video file using
 ```bash
 avconv -i flow-%06d.png -b 8000k flow.avi
 ```